 Director of Instructional Technologies & Multimedia Services, Allegany College

 Dr. Deering’s 15+ years in higher education include experience in management, instructional design, faculty development, technology training, and curriculum development.
 She has conducted course reviews and facilitated online courses for Quality Matters and was an active member of the team that developed the Grades 6-12 Edition of the Quality Matters Rubric.
 In 2015, Pam served as president of the Maryland Distance Learning Association.
 She holds a B.A. in Mathematics from the University of Michigan-Flint, an M.S. in Mathematics from Indiana University, and an Ed.D. in Technology Education from West Virginia University.

-Interim Dean of Learning Advancement & Virtual Campus, Anne Arundel Community College
+Interim Dean of Learning Advancement and the Virtual Campus, Anne Arundel Community College

 Director of Faculty Development Center, Chesapeake College

 Jamie began teaching as an adjunct in 2005 in the Computer Information Systems department.
 Since joining the Faculty Development Center in 2008, she has held the positions of Instructional Technologist, Instructional Designer, and now Director of the Faculty Development Center.

 She has vast experience in the internet industry and brings those skills and innovative ideas to the faculty of Chesapeake College: researching, training, and implementing new technologies to enhance the students' learning experiences.
 Jamie has experience teaching both face-to-face and online classes and is certified as an Online Adjunct teacher (COAT) as well as Quality Matters Peer Reviewer and Coordinator.
 Jamie holds a Masters of Organizational Leadership from Regent University.